-A highlight of our work in Burundi is focused on supporting a Monitoring and Development Consortium for treatment in detention in partnership with Burundian NGOs.
+A highlight of our work in Burundi is focused on supporting a monitoring consortium focused on treatment in detention in partnership with Burundian NGOs.
 The Consortium focuses on providing reliable monitoring of detention centers as regular intervals to assess the standards of treatment for persons in detention in light on international human rights norms and the applicable domestic provisions on treatment in detention.
 The partner NGOs meet regularly to discuss the findings of human rights monitors’ visits to detention centers.

 Additionally, we offer support to Burundian NGOs as they provide educational sessions for members of the public to raise awareness on human rights.
 This includes not only international human rights norms, but norms prescribed by Burundian law as well.
 The Consortium can also engage the relevant government officials to provide any necessary support in facilitating training sessions of police officers and judicial staff in order to make such norms more practically effective.

 The Consortium looks to provide detailed reports freely available to the public based on the observations and findings of the visits to the detention centers and the interactions with other key stakeholders.
 The report will include concrete and comprehensive recommendations for furthering the practical effectiveness of protections provided for persons in detention.